Cost recovery and fees for Health Canada

 Cost recovery

 Cost recovery is the practice of establishing and collecting fees.
-Health Canada charges fees to recover part or all of the costs incurred to deliver its programs.
-This ensures that businesses pay their fair share and minimizes the burden on the taxpayer.
+Health Canada charges fees to recover up to the full cost incurred to deliver its programs.
+Generally, this ensures that businesses pay for services or activities that benefit them.

-Health Canada has been charging fees to industry since the 1950's.
-Many international regulators also charge fees.
+Health Canada has been charging fees to industry since the 1950s.
+Since then, cost recovery has become a normal business practice for various Government departments.
+In addition, many international health regulators charge fees.

 Guiding principles

-Health Canada's approach to cost recovery is guided by the following principles and objectives:
+Health Canada's approach to cost recovery is guided by the following principles:

 In 2017, the Government of Canada introduced the Service Fees Act (SFA) to replace the User Fees Act.
-The SFA:
+In 2019, the Government of Canada introduced the Directive on Charging and Special Financial Authorities (Directive).
+The SFA and Directive:

 Programs that charge fees